40843245/CSharp/built-in package/System/Type/tutorial guide/CH28 -- get specific events of specific class.md

-# CH27 -- get specific event by name of specific class
+# CH28 -- get specific events of specific class
 ## objectives
 You will learn how to

-+ get specific event by name of specific class
++ get specific events of specific class

-## CH27.1 -- get specific event by name of specific class
+## CH28.1 -- get specific events of specific class
-### `GetEvent` instance method
+### `GetEvents` instance method
-`GetEvent` instance method will find specific event (event type that is defined with `event`) by name that is declared or inherited by current `Type`.
+`GetEvents` instance method will find all events (event type that is defined with `event`) that is declared or inherited by current `Type`.

 + If the flags (`BindingFlags` enum type) is passed as last argument,

-it will also filter the event by the flags (see [overloads](https://learn.microsoft.com/en-us/dotnet/api/system.type.getevent?view=net-8.0#system-type-getevent(system-string-system-reflection-bindingflags)))
+it will also filter the event by the flags (see [overloads](https://learn.microsoft.com/en-us/dotnet/api/system.type.getevents?view=net-8.0#system-type-getevents(system-reflection-bindingflags)))

-+ Otherwise, it will filter public event (with `public` modifier) (see [overloads](https://learn.microsoft.com/en-us/dotnet/api/system.type.getevent?view=net-8.0#system-type-getevent(system-string)))
++ Otherwise, it will filter public event (with `public` modifier) (see [overloads](https://learn.microsoft.com/en-us/dotnet/api/system.type.getevents?view=net-8.0#system-type-getevents))

 #### Overloads

 +

 ```
-public System.Reflection.EventInfo?
-GetEvent(
+public System.Reflection.EventInfo[] GetEvents();
-    string name
-);
 ```

-It will find an event (the first found) by name that is declared or inherited by current `Type` and filter public event (with `public` modifier) (see [overloads](https://learn.microsoft.com/en-us/dotnet/api/system.type.getevent?view=net-8.0#system-type-getevent(system-string)))
+It will find and event by name that is declared or inherited by current `Type` and filter public event (with `public` modifier) (see [overloads](https://learn.microsoft.com/en-us/dotnet/api/system.type.getevents?view=net-8.0#system-type-getevents))

 +

 ```
 public abstract System.Reflection.EventInfo?
-GetEvent(
+GetEvents(
     string name,
     System.Reflection.BindingFlags bindingAttr
 );